fellipeptc/flutter_internet_signal/README.md

 | `bssid`     | `String?` | MAC address of the access point (BSSID) |
 | `ip`        | `String?` | Local IP address                        |

-> ⚠️ **Note:** The returned SSID and BSSID may be `"<unknown ssid>"` on some Android versions due to privacy restrictions.
->
-> - Ensure location permission is granted.
-> - Make sure the device is connected to a real Wi-Fi network.

 ### ⚠️ About SSID and BSSID Limitations

 Due to privacy restrictions introduced in recent Android versions, **SSID** and **BSSID** may not be returned correctly under certain conditions.